An-DJ/seata-ctl-archived/README.md

 Use "get [command] --help" for more information about a command.
 ```

+### Example

-e.g. Get the status of the Seata server cluster:
+1. Get the status of the Seata server cluster:

 ```shell
 127.0.0.1:7091 > get status